 Top 5 largest health insurance companies by membership

 UnitedHealthcare is the largest health insurance company by total covered lives.
 The provider offers a variety of products from individual health insurance to full employer benefits plans for some of the biggest corporations.
 Furthermore, its policies can be purchased in all 50 states.
-UnitedHealthcare is headquartered in Minnetonka, Minnesota.
+UnitedHealthcare is headquartered in Minnetonka, Minn.

 Along with having the most members, UnitedHealthcare also has a care network of over 1.3 million physicians and health care professionals with more than 6,000 hospitals.
 This means that if you have UnitedHealthcare, you will have many options to choose from to receive care.

 Anthem is the second-largest medical insurance provider by total members, with almost 40 million lives covered.
 The company's Commercial and Business health care segment offers network-based care to large and small businesses, individuals and Medicaid and Medicare markets.